-What An Increase In Accounts Payable Mean For Cash Flow
+What does an Increase in Accounts Payable Mean for Cash Flow?

 Whenever you purchase on credit, your combined AP amount increases.
 But since you paid no money, you get to keep that $50,000 for as long as 60 days.
 Think of it as a loan without interest.
 Instead of giving it right away, you can store it or temporarily use it to fuel other activities.
 This transaction leads to a positive cash flow.

-What A Decrease In Accounts Payable Mean For Cash Flow
+What does a Decrease in Accounts Payable Mean for Cash Flow?

 After the 60-day timeframe, you’re going to have to pay back the $50,000 invoice to your supplier.
 As you pay, your accounts payable decreases, but so is your available cash.
 In this part of the AP process, you’re losing money, which makes you lean towards a negative cash flow.